Published at www.fapesp.br/biota/dimensions-NSF2017

 After programmatic approval has been obtained, the proposals recommended for funding will be forwarded to the Division of Grants and Agreements for review of business, financial, and policy implications.
 After an administrative review has occurred, Grants and Agreements Officers perform the processing and issuance of a grant or other agreement.
 Proposers are cautioned that only a Grants and Agreements Officer may make commitments, obligations or awards on behalf of NSF or authorize the expenditure of funds.
 No commitment on the part of NSF should be inferred from technical or budgetary discussions with a NSF Program Officer.
 A Principal Investigator or organization that makes financial or personnel commitments in the absence of a grant or cooperative agreement signed by the NSF Grants and Agreements Officer does so at their own risk.

 Once an award or declination decision has been made, Principal Investigators are provided feedback about their proposals.
 In all cases, reviews are treated as confidential documents.
-Verbatim copies of reviews, excluding the names of the reviewers or any reviewer-identifying information, are sent to the Principal Investigator/Project Director by the Program Officer.
+Verbatim copies of reviews, not including the identity of the reviewer or any reviewer-identifying information, will be sent to the Principal Investigator/Project Director by the Program Officer.
 In addition, the proposer will receive an explanation of the decision to award or decline funding.
 In all cases, reviews are treated as confidential documents.

 13. Result of the analysis: Notification of the Award: